kristianmandrup/dragonslayer/README.md

 - Diff

 [mercury-jsxify](https://github.com/Raynos/mercury-jsxify) can be used as syntactic sugar to generate a virtual-dom from a pure txt based template.
 In the future we might also allow for an approach similar to [jsx-reader](https://github.com/jlongster/jsx-reader) so we can include [sweet.js](http://sweetjs.org/) macros into the mix :)

+See the [Mercury FAQ](https://github.com/Raynos/mercury/blob/master/docs/faq.md) for more details on how to leverage its awesome power!!

 ## UI layer